15 Apr The Machine

 “You’re really telling me that thing can, just, what?
 Create something out of nothing?”

 His smile never thinned.
 “Yes.
 And delete something into nothing.
 And it can move matter in a millisecond—faster even!”

 “So, your box breaks every law of physics?”

 “It’s not ‘my box.’
 It is The Machine.”
 A couple of beeps came from the modified laptop.
-He typed a couple things frantically, then looked in my eyes, his smile had been replaced with a stern, determined grimace.
+He typed a couple of things frantically, and then looked in my eyes.
+His smile had been replaced with a stern, determined grimace.
 “Hold out your hand,” he said.

 I obeyed, and held my hand out, palm towards the sky.